daix1994/gitskills/README.md

 # gitskills

-createing a new branch is quick
+createing a new branch is quick & simple